lkleinbrodt/SideQuest/README.md

 Action Plan:

+1. Redo User Preferences UI and Logic _DONE_

+- Clear out necessary preference context from the frontend
+- Build a preference management component
+- Use that component in the onboarding and settings screens
-1. Ensure user's timezone is properly set in the db
+- Ensure user's timezone is properly handled
-2. Improve the profile page to allow you to control all the right preferences.
-Improve preference management in general.

 3. Add UX to quickly vote on potential quests and get feedback.
 Will need a new data table to store votes.
 4. Add notifications
 5. Adapt onboarding flow based on 2-3